 College-bound student-athletes preparing to enroll in a Division I or Division II school need to take courses approved by the NCAA to ensure they have met amateurism standards and are academically prepared for college coursework.
+Starting as early as ninth grade, NCAA eligibility begins for students.
+There are both grade point average requirements as well as completion of NCAA approved courses Students must also register with the NCAA no later than the end of junior year

-Approved courses are listed with the NCAA symbol.
-For more information and to register with the NCAA Eligibility Center visit NCAA.org/eligibilitycenter.
+Approved courses are listed with the NCAA symbol and are typically core classes at the PS-level or higher.
+For more information and to register with the NCAA Eligibility Center visit www.eligibilitycenter.org.